Dig In! A Solid Food Starter Guide

-When to Begin
+When to begin

-What to Feed
+What to feed

-“I’m a fan of starting with a root vegetable such as carrot or sweet potato, because they’re naturally sweet and puree to a smooth texture,” says Annabel Karmel, author of more than 20 books about feeding your children and creator of the app Annabel’s Essential Guide to Feeding Your Baby & Toddler.
-“No-cook purees such as mashed banana or avocado are also fantastic and packed full of nutrients.”
-Other popular first foods are pureed apples, pears, green beans, butternut squash and oatmeal or barley cereal.
+So what should that exciting first taste of solid food be?
+For years, iron-fortified rice cereal, mixed with a generous helping of formula or breast milk, was the experts’ choice, but now both nutritionists and doctors say you can take your pick.
+“The order of introducing foods is no longer rigid—any order is fine,” says Jennifer Shu, MD, pediatrician and coauthor of Food Fights.
+“I’m a fan of starting with a root vegetable such as carrot or sweet potato, because they’re naturally sweet and puree to a smooth texture,” says Annabel Karmel, author of 40 recipe books and creator of the app Annabel’s Essential Guide to Feeding Your Baby & Toddler.
+“No-cook purees such as mashed banana or avocado are also fantastic and are packed full of nutrients.”
+Other popular first foods are pureed apples, pears, green beans, butternut squash, and oatmeal or barley cereal.

 Just be careful about the consistency of baby’s food.
-“Start small and thin—your baby is used to breast milk or formula, which is liquid consistency,” says Lara Field, MS, RD, CSP, LDN and founder of FEED, a pediatric nutrition counseling business.
-You don’t want to risk baby choking.
-“When starting solids, they should be runny and easy to slide off the spoon.”
+“Start small and thin—your baby is used to breast milk or formula, which is a liquid consistency,” says Lara Field, MS, RD, CSP, LDN and founder of FEED, a pediatric nutrition counseling business.
+When transitioning to solids you don’t want to risk her choking, so start off with more liquid-y foods that will easily run off the spoon.

-How to Do It
+How to do it

 Keep trying foods baby rejects It may take several feedings before baby decides she actually does like pureed green beans, so keep trying.
-You can also mix in a less-loved food with a favorite to see if that helps entice her.
+You can also mix a less-loved food in with a favorite to see if that helps entice her.

-What to Watch
+What to watch